-Ethel S. Abbott Foundation joins Northeast’s Nexus Campaign with $100,000 gift
+Ethel S. Abbott Foundation joins Northeast’s Nexus campaign with $100,000 gift

-NORFOLK - The opportunity to help ensure a strong future for rural Nebraska and Nebraska agriculture has prompted the Ethel S. Abbott Charitable Foundation to invest $100,000 in the Nexus campaign to build new agriculture facilities at Northeast Community College.
+The opportunity to help ensure a strong future for rural Nebraska has prompted the Ethel S. Abbott Charitable Foundation to invest $100,000 in the Nexus campaign to build new agricultural facilities at Northeast Community College.

-The Ethel S. Abbott Charitable Foundation was formed from the estate assets of the late Ethel S. Abbott, a long-time Nebraska resident who owned and operated a ranch in the Hyannis area and also lived in Omaha.
+The Ethel S. Abbott Charitable Foundation was formed from the estate assets of the late Ethel S. Abbott, a longtime Nebraska resident who owned and operated a ranch in the Hyannis area and also lived in Omaha, according to a college media release.

-“She had so much respect for farmers and ranchers,” Pflug said of Mrs. Abbott.
-“We just felt like the Nexus project was a really good fit.
-We were very attracted to contributing to modernizing the ag facilities at Northeast Community College.
-We felt drawn to the idea of keeping ag students in Nebraska, training them here, to make Nebraska agriculture across the state as productive as it can be.”

 “As we look to the future, we want to remember the rich heritage of agriculture in Nebraska,” said Tracy Kruse, associate vice president of development and external affairs and executive director of the Northeast Foundation.
 “Men and women like Ethel S. Abbott built this state, and we are honored to have her foundation as a partner in the Nexus project.”

-Funding for the $23 million Agriculture & Water Center for Excellence project is currently being solicited to enhance and expand the agriculture facilities at Northeast Community College.
+Funding for the $23 million Agriculture & Water Center for Excellence project is being collected to enhance and expand the agricultural facilities at Northeast Community College.

 In August, the Acklie Charitable Foundation (ACF) announced a $5 million lead gift to the Nexus project.
 ACF was founded by the late Duane Acklie and Phyllis Acklie, both Madison County natives and graduates of Norfolk Junior College, a predecessor institution of Northeast Community College.